patrickbucher/learning-rust/diary.md

 formulaic prose of the book _Genesis_ from the King James Bible was more convincing.

+Later on, I realized that the prefix size for the Markov Chain wasn't properly used when generating the text.
+I fixed this using a `VecDeque` in place of the two temporary word variables.

 # Day 132 (2024-08-03)

 I wrote some utility function to create all possible subsets of a set, which